Chris Redfield: Critical reception

 Chris has also been praised by gaming journalists.
-He has been named by IGN and in a Famitsu reader survey as one of the popular Resident Evil characters.
+He has been named by IGN, Inverse, and in a Famitsu reader survey as one of the popular Resident Evil characters.
 His professional relationship with Jill was celebrated for its basis in loyalty rather than romance.
 Noting previous criticism for being a "one-dimensional" character, PC Gamers Andy Kelly praised Chris as "finally a person" in Village, opining that, as a result of the game's design, he has been "given some depth".

 Chris has often been recognized for his sex appeal, particularly since his more muscular appearance debuted in Resident Evil 5.
 Some critics have described him as one of the sexiest video game characters.
 Video game critic Veerender Singh Jubbal stated in a Kotaku interview that Chris, as he appears in Resident Evil 5, "allowed [him] to understand [his] bisexuality" better; noting that his design was "different than previous iterations", Jubbal described Chris as a "large muscle-bound hunk [and] something [he] was attracted to".

 Near the climax of Resident Evil 5, Chris punches a large boulder until it falls into lava.
 The scene became recognized as one of the most memorable within the Resident Evil series, largely due to its ridiculousness.
 The scene inspired fans to create internet memes that highlighted Chris' masculinity and strength.
 Wes Fenlon of PC Gamer said that Chris punching a boulder inside an active volcano "gave us what is truly one of the greatest moments in the history of video games" and "as a quick time event.
 It is perfect."
-In Resident Evil Village, antagonist Karl Heisenberg calls Chris a "boulder-punching asshole" during his boss fight, a reference to the aforementioned scene in Resident Evil 5.
+In Resident Evil Village, antagonist Karl Heisenberg calls Chris a "boulder-punching asshole" during his boss fight, a reference to the aforementioned scene.
+In Pragmata (2026), an unclaimed website, aweskerproduction.com, referenced in the billboards, was filled with Resident Evil memes, including Chris' mid-boulder punch after a Russian player capitalized it.